tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 ---

-## Lab Setup
+## Lab Setup: Project Structure

-For this module, we will create a dedicated project structure for our Flask application.
+For this module, we will create a dedicated project structure for our Flask application, organizing files into logical folders.

 1.  **Navigate** to your main `network_automation_labs` directory.
 2.  **Create a new directory** for this module's labs: